Monasteries, Mountains, & Discovery: Vanndana’s Solo Bhutan Trip with Thrillophilia

 Arriving & Adapting

-You know that feeling when you step off a plane and the air hits you differently?
-Bhutan felt like a clean, crisp breath- like opening the windows of your soul and letting fresh air rush in.
-I stood in Phuentsholing, breathing in the mountain air.
-There was a calm, a serenity that seemed to hug me from the moment I arrived.
+Stepping off the plane, Vanndana felt Bhutan’s air differently, like a clean, crisp breath opening the windows of the soul.
+She stood in Phuentsholing, breathing in the mountain air.
+There was a calm, a serenity that seemed to hug her from the moment she arrived.

-My first impression of Thimphu was like stepping into a painting- a clean, green, serene city nestled between mountains.
-And Karma wasn’t wrong.
+Vanndana’s first impression of Thimphu was like stepping into a painting, a clean, green, serene city nestled between mountains.
+Karma had not been wrong.
 Bhutan’s charm was already working its magic.
-Every corner, every smile, every breath in this city was a moment of discovery.
+Every corner, every smile, every breath in the city was a moment of discovery.

 Plans, often Unplanned…

-Well, things didn’t exactly go as planned.
-There was a roadblock- a hiccup, as they called it- and the entire day’s itinerary went out the window.
-In another life, I would’ve been irritated.
-But here?
-In Bhutan?
-I was surprisingly okay with it.
-Maybe it was the altitude or the way Karma handled it- so calm, so zen, so professional.
+Things did not exactly go as planned.
+There was a roadblock, a hiccup as it was called, and the entire day’s itinerary went out the window.
+In another life, Vanndana might have been irritated.
+But in Bhutan, she was surprisingly okay with it.
+Perhaps it was the altitude or the way Karma handled it, so calm, so zen, so professional.

 He adapted quickly, suggesting, "Let’s explore something different today.
 How about we experience the true soul of Bhutan?"

-We ended up at a museum, where traditional dances, art, and culture came to life in front of us.
-The colours, the music, the people- it all felt so real, so vibrant.
-It wasn’t part of the original plan, but in that moment, I realised that some of the best experiences are the ones that aren’t planned.
+They ended up at a museum, where traditional dances, art, and culture came to life in front of them.
+The colours, the music, and the people all felt so real and vibrant.
+It was not part of the original plan, but in that moment, Vanndana realised that some of the best experiences were the ones that were not planned.

 Awakening of the Soul Within

-If I talk about the Punakha Monastery – well, it felt less like a place and more like a moment suspended in time.
+The Punakha Monastery felt less like a place and more like a moment suspended in time.
 The monastery perched on the edge of a river, surrounded by mountains, with the wind carrying soft chants from the monks inside.
-I could feel the silence wrap itself around me as I stepped inside.
+Vanndana felt the silence wrap itself around her as she stepped inside.

-I found myself sitting in the courtyard, eyes closed, listening to the wind, the distant murmurs of prayer, and the occasional flap of prayer flags dancing in the breeze.
-For the first time in a long time, my mind wasn’t racing.
-Instead, I felt something shift inside me.
+She sat in the courtyard, eyes closed, listening to the wind, the distant murmurs of prayer, and the occasional flap of prayer flags dancing in the breeze.
+For the first time in a long time, her mind was not racing.
+Instead, she felt something shift inside her.

 "The mountains echo with wisdom,